Common Injuries That Come from Slipping and Falling

 Although almost any type of injury can occur, some of the most common injuries that result from slips and falls include:

 Knee injuries – According to Mayo Clinic information, certain types of knee injuries, such as ligament injuries, result from a fall or contact trauma.
-Ligaments are tough bands of tissue connecting your thigh to your lower leg.
+Ligaments are connecting bands of tissue from your thigh to the lower leg.
 There are four in each knee, including your posterior cruciate ligament (PCL) and your anterior cruciate ligament (ACL).
 Your ligaments can tear, causing intense pain and swelling and resulting in your knee’s buckling or giving way when you try to walk.
 Other knee injuries that can result from a fall may include tendon injuries, meniscus injuries, a dislocated knee-cap or a hyperextended knee.

 Injuries to the shoulder – The Mayo Clinic identities falls as a common cause of a rotator cuff injury.
 The rotator cuff is the name for all of the tendons and muscles in your shoulder that connect your shoulder blade and upper arm bone and hold the ball of your upper arm bone in your shoulder socket.
 An injury to the rotator cuff can include any type of damage or irritation to these tendons and muscles, including strains, sprains or tears.